epdsn/EPBugTracker/README.md

 # EPBugTracker

 EPBugTracker is a cross-platform bug tracking and review application built with .NET MAUI targeting .NET 10.
-The app helps teams manage, review, and track bug fixes across projects and platforms (Windows, macOS, iOS, Android).
+The app helps teams manage, review, and track bug fixes across projects and platforms.

 Key features
 - Create, edit and organize bug reports